Mattress shopping can be a daunting affair. If you look online, there are thousands of mattresses to consider. Where are you even supposed to start?

 Now, you have a decision to make.
 Will it be the Mint or the Casper?
 To help make your decision an easy one, let’s compare and contrast these mattresses and find out which is the one for you.

-- These are both all-foam mattresses.
+- These are both all-foam mattresses and features many similarities in their construction.

-- They are both softer mattresses.
+- They are both 12” thick, have a balanced foam feel, and are both softer mattresses.

 - The Mint has a uniform feel, but the Casper will feel firmer or softer depending on your sleeping position.